Kaiser Permanente workers have tentative deal after historic strike

 "The frontline health care workers of the Coalition of Kaiser Permanente Unions are excited to have reached a tentative agreement with Kaiser Permanente.
 We are thankful for the instrumental support of Acting U.S. Labor Secretary Julie Su," the coalition tweeted.

-Kaiser employees including nurses, lab technicians and pharmacists staged a three-day walkout that concluded last weekend in five states and the nation's capital, with the coalition threatening a longer walkout ahead should negotiations not yield an agreement.
+Kaiser employees including nurses, lab technicians, pharmacists and others staged a three-day walkout last week in California, Colorado, Oregon, Virginia, Washington and the nation's capital, with the coalition threatening another strike in November if negotiations failed to yield an agreement.

 The dispute involved worker complaints of chronic understaffing, a problem that the managed care giant pinned on an industrywide shortage of workers.